wherrera10/OpenBCI.jl/README.md

 Julia interface to the WiFi connected OpenBCI EEG hardware.

-Neither OpenBCI_WiFI.jl nor its dependency EDFPlus.jl are currently registered packages.
+Neither OpenBCIWiFI.jl nor its dependency EDFPlus.jl are currently registered packages.

 To install from a Julia REPL command line session, type: